-Will The Masters be delayed again after thunderstorms hit Augusta?
+Will the Masters be delayed again after thunderstorms hit Augusta?

 The start of Masters week was impacted by inclement weather at Augusta National with Monday’s practice round suspended after thunderstorms.

-The Masters begins on Thursday 10 April with Rory McIlroy renewing his bid to win a first green jacket and complete golf’s career grand slam, where he will face competition from defending champion Scottie Scheffler.
+The Masters begins today (Thursday 10 April) with Rory McIlroy renewing his bid to win a first green jacket and complete golf’s career grand slam, where he will face competition from defending champion Scottie Scheffler.

 After initially announcing a delay to the start of the practice session on Monday, organisers confirmed a suspension and evacuation of Augusta.